Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

-{\it Case Study 3: Classification of anxious vs. non-anxious brains from fear extinction learning task-based fMRI.} Using a neuroimaging cohort study ($n=304$ adults, 92 anxiety patients, 74 trauma-exposed individuals, 138 matched controls), Wen et al. \cite{wen2021fear} examined how the fMRI activations of 10 brain regions that were commonly activated during fear conditioning and extinction (Fig.~\ref{CaseStudy3}A) might distinguish anxious or trauma-exposed brains from controls.
-They proposed a CNN classifier (Fig.~\ref{CaseStudy3}B) to map the fear-induced fMRI activities in space and time to a prediction probability score indicating that the subject belongs to the anxious (or trauma) group.
-The CNN achieved an AUC of $0.84 \pm 0.01$, $0.75 \pm 0.03$ sensitivity, and $0.77 \pm 0.02$ specificity in 5-fold cross-validation (Fig.~\ref{CaseStudy3}C), outperforming other ML methods (e.g., SVM, random forest).
-The prediction score was predictive of the anxiety sensitivity index (ASI) in the control group (Fig.~\ref{CaseStudy3}D).
-Three different specificity analyses were conducted to examine the specificity of the fear network in discrimination.
-First, the activations of ten brain regions were randomly selected from the whole brain for classification.
-Second, 10 regions from the somatomotor network were randomly selected for classification (Fig.~\ref{CaseStudy3}E).
-Third, $N$ ($1 \leqslant N\leqslant 9$) brain regions from the fear network were replaced with $N$ randomly selected brain regions outside of the fear network.
+{\it Case Study 3: Classification of anxious vs. non-anxious brains from fear extinction learning task-based fMRI.} Using a neuroimaging cohort study ($n=304$ adults, 92 anxiety patients, 74 trauma-exposed individuals, 138 matched controls), Wen et al. \citep{wen2021fear} examined how the fMRI activations of 10 brain regions that were commonly activated during fear conditioning and extinction (Figure~\ref{CaseStudy3}A) might distinguish anxious or trauma-exposed brains from controls.
+They proposed a CNN classifier (Figure~\ref{CaseStudy3}B) to map fear-induced fMRI activities in space and time to a prediction probability score indicating that the subject belongs to the anxious group.
+The CNN achieved an AUC of $0.84 \pm 0.01$, $0.75 \pm 0.03$ sensitivity, and $0.77 \pm 0.02$ specificity in 5-fold cross-validation (Figure~\ref{CaseStudy3}C), outperforming other ML methods (e.g., SVM and random forest).
+The prediction score was also found to correlate with the anxiety sensitivity index (ASI) in the control group (Figure~\ref{CaseStudy3}D).
+Furthermore, control analyses were performed to demonstrate the specificity of the fear network in discrimination (Figure~\ref{CaseStudy3}E).